Celebrity Name Game: Bonus Round

 In the bonus round, there is no particular category.
 The names are hidden behind ten numbered squares.
 Some of them hide pictures of the person, character, or thing.
 The contestants take turns giving the clues to both celebrities.
 One contestant is placed in a soundproof booth while the other gives clues.
 The current giver starts describing when a name or picture is exposed.
 If the celebrity receivers get it right, the name stays revealed.
 Passing on a name re-conceals it.
 The first contestant has 45 seconds, while the second has an additional 30 seconds, if needed.
 If the first clue giver provides an illegal clue to a name, that name is replaced by a different one for the second clue giver.
-Any illegal clue by the second clue giver, however, ends the round immediately.
+Any illegal clue by the second clue giver, however, results in an automatic loss.
 Getting all ten increases the team's total winnings to $20,000.
 Otherwise, the team takes home only their main game winnings.